top of page

 B Then we have a (short/a few minutes) ) Bible talk and then prayer on giving.

-5. Then we have a song on the sermon theme of teaching (3)
+5. Then we have a song before the Sunday Bible teaching (3)

 8. Closing of church - song (4)